lepus2589/keyoxide-asp-utils/README.md

 ## Prerequesites ##

-These shell scripts use the `openssl` program as well as some of the GNU core utilities.
+These bash scripts use the following programs:

+- `bash` (obviously)
+- `openssl`
+- `xxd`
+- `sed`
+- `grep`
+- GNU core utilities

 Please make sure you install the relevant packages using your distribution's package manager.

 ## ASP Structure ##

 Your ASP is basically a special JSON Web Token (JWT).
 It's a long, random looking string which consists of three parts.
 Each part is a base64 encoded string and they are concatenated with single dots (`.`).
-The first part is the ASP header, the second part is called ASP payload, and the third part cointains the digital signature over the first two parts using a cryptographic key.
+The first part is the ASP header, the second part is called ASP payload, and the third part contains the digital signature over the first two parts using a cryptographic key.

 ## Key Creation ##